vaadin-component-factory/enhanced-date-picker/README.md

 ```

-NOTE: I18N in this component is also done by DateFns and some locales for some patterns are not stable:
+NOTE: Localization in this component is also done by DateFns and some locales for some patterns are not stable:
 for example Russian and French for pattern `MMM`(it adds '.' in the end of month and then it can not parse it back)